Off Walking Again!

 Meet Spud, Robs 18 month old, 9 stone, American Bulldog.
 Full of energy, he charges up the hills, back to us then back up the hills again - all while we wheeze and puff our way up muddy hills, stopping a few times to "take pictures".

-Me and Rob probably walked around 5.5 miles, while Spud must have done at least double that with all his running back and fourth!
-As usual we all ended up in a pub for a few ales.
+Rob and I probably walked around 5.5 miles, while Spud must have done at least double that with all his running back and fourth!
+As usual, we all ended up in a pub for a few ales.

 Oh, and did I mention that it was muddy?
 And slippery?
 View the out-takes in the video below!